-Winnie Harlow Goes Topless On The Floor In Sheer Tights: ‘Bichota’
+Winnie Harlow Poses Topless While Kneeling On The Floor In Sheer Tights: ‘Bichota’

 Winnie Harlow showed plenty of skin in a series of stunning new NSFW photos posted to Instagram this week.
 The supermodel wowed in three shots shared to her account as she got on the floor in nothing but sheer tights and skimpy black bottoms.

-For the first snap, Winnie strategically covered her bare chest with her arm as she placed her hands on the floor and posed with her body diagonal to the camera to flaunt her curves.
-She crouched down on her bent legs as she arched her back and gave the camera a sultry look while barefoot.
+For the first snap, Winnie strategically covered her bare chest with her arm as she placed her hands on the floor and posed with her body angled sideways to the camera to flaunt her curves.
+She crouched down on her knees and arched her back, giving the camera a sultry look.

 The 26-year-old Victoria’s Secret model wore her hair in gorgeous voluminous curls with a heavy side part and accessorized with sparkly hoop earrings as she pursed her glossy lips.

-In the second, Winnie flashed a big open-mouthed smile as she put her arms over her chest to keep her modesty with her legs slightly apart.
-The third was a similar snap with her head in a slightly different position as she continued to smile on the floor while flaunting her slim waist.
+In the second image, Winnie flashed a big open-mouthed smile as she put her arms over her chest to cover herself, her legs slightly apart.
+The third was a similar snap, with her head in a slightly different position as she continued to smile while posing on the floor and flaunting her slim waist.

 She appeared to pose in front of a movable white background on a metal frame, suggesting she may have been backstage at a shoot.